rayeesrahman/structural-signatures-2.0/README.md

 To start, untar the tar.gz file in the database folder and run structural-signatures-2.0.sh.

-Edit the install.directory with the directory where structural signatures is located
+Edit the `install.directory` file with the directory where structural signatures is located

 ## Dependancies
 R >=3.0